Ankit-Raj5/Rank-Predictor/README.md

 ---

-## 📷 Screenshots
-(Add screenshots of key API outputs, visualizations, or analytics dashboards here)

----

-## 📞 Contact & Contributions
-If you’d like to contribute, raise an issue or submit a pull request!

-📧 **Contact:** your.email@example.com

----

 ### 🚀 **Future Enhancements**
 ✅ **College Admission Predictor** based on NEET rank.
 ✅ **Real-time Leaderboard** for students.
 ✅ **Improved Machine Learning Model** for rank prediction.

-Happy Coding! 🎯